pacocoursey/Opus/README.md

 - [X] Improve sidebar design and general application feel
 - [X] Automatically update file contents if edited elsewhere
 - [X] Ability to have multiple projects (folders) open at once
+- [X] Improve the way cursor is displayed on first element of a list
 - [X] Add Escape keyboard shortcut to clear current cursor formatting
 - [X] Show document stats in the footer, improve cursor position stats